-- Your subscription software assigns you users XYZ role
+- Your subscription software assigns your users the XYZ role.

-- In Access Manager, map XYZ role -> group AAA -> KB Subscriber role (subscriber can only view articles)
+- In Access Manager, map XYZ role -> group AAA -> KB Subscriber role (the subscriber can only view articles)

-- In Access Manager, you can then assign your editors to group AAA with KB Editor role
+- In Access Manager, you can then assign your editors to group AAA with the KB Editor role.

 I want to provide my users access to specific articles, but I don't want them to be able to browse or search the KB

-You want users to only to see the one article that’s relevant with no ability to browse.
+You want users to only see the one article that’s relevant with no ability to browse and find other articles.

-Using KB configuration, hide the KB, search box, breadcrumbs, back button, the next/prev links for articles.
+Using KB configuration, hide the KB navigation, search box, breadcrumbs, back button, and the next/prev links for articles.
 This will affect all articles in the KB (use a separate KB if needed for this purpose).